-It is expected that the pipeline survey will be completed within a maximum of 14 working days, with the SBP component of the survey expected to take a maximum of four working days (subject to weather and tidal conditions); hence the duration of the disturbance is quite short.
+Please see the EIA for the proposed frequencies associated with the SBP and MBES.

 The survey vessel will be acquiring acoustic data from the shore outwards (seaward) along the pipeline routes to allow any potentially disturbed cetaceans to be directed away from the shore rather than onshore.
-During the operations, the following measures will be implemented to minimize impact to marine mammals: